-A responsive and safe school environment is necessary for students to learn and achieve high academic standards.
+A responsive, safe, and inclusive school environment is necessary for students to learn and achieve high academic standards.
 Discrimination is not part of such an environment.
-As students learn by example, all members of the school community shall model respectful conduct regardless of perceived differences and should refuse to tolerate any form of discrimination.
+As students learn by example, all members of the school community are expected to model respectful conduct regardless of perceived differences and should refuse to tolerate any form of discrimination due to an individual's actual or perceived LGBTTQ+ status or identity.